tianhm/DockFlare/dockflare/app/templates/docs/Access-Policy-Best-Practices.md

 You can also apply multiple groups by using `dockflare.access.groups` with a comma-separated list of IDs:
 `dockflare.access.groups=admin-users,home-network`

+#### System-Managed Policies

+DockFlare provides two built-in system policies that are automatically available:

+- **`public-default-bypass`** - Public access with bypass decision (use for truly public services)
+- **`authenticated-default`** - Default authentication with one-time PIN + email restriction

+These system policies are non-deletable and serve as the foundation for zone protection and legacy label migration.

 #### B) Via the Web UI (For Manual Rules or Overrides)

 You can also apply an Access Group to any rule directly from the dashboard: